 Also watch how well individual plants are growing.
 Poor growth, a sudden change in condition or a limp plant which fails to take up water can be a warning sign of damaged roots caused by e.g. root mealy bugs, vine weevil, or roots rotting as a result of over-watering.

 Cleanliness in the greenhouse is an important measure in preventing outbreaks of pests and diseases.
 Always remove dead leaves and flowers as soon as possible.
+Some growers like to remove flower stalks of e.g. Adromischus before they flower and drip nectar on the plants, potentiating moulds.
 Leaf litter provides an ideal hiding place for pests.
 If wet by watering, dead plant material is a breeding ground for fungi and production of their spores.
 Tidy up debris in the green house left from re-potting and propagation.
 Treatment of the ground under the staging, walkways and areas of paving with a disinfectant solution e.g. Jeyes Fluid is a smelly but effective traditional way of discouraging pests and diseases.

 General comments on pest control measures